sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ## Relationships

 Using the above submission and dependency types one can create several types of relationships between former and later jobs.
-Here are a few examples of relationships one may typically use.
+Here are a few pipelines of relationships one may typically use.

 ### Serial: one to one relationship